freakynit/postgre-backup-and-restore-guide/README.md

 ### Add stanza to `pgbackrest.conf`
 1. `pg1-path` is data directory of postgres database.
 2. `repo1-path` is repository path where local backup will be stored.
-3. You can skip s3 settings if local backups are enough
+3. You can skip S3 settings if local backups are enough. **Security note:** In production, avoid storing plain-text credentials; use environment variables or a secrets manager.

 ```bash
 [production]